BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 To help to identify the transaction, you may also choose to fill in the optional Comment field.
 The comment will remind you what or who the transaction is for.
 The comment is stored locally, thus it will only be visible in your wallet for bookkeeping purposes.

-The comment can be seen on the :ref:`Address screen`:
+The comment can be seen on the :ref:'Address screen':

 .. figure:: images/desktop/06_sending_beam/02.jpg
    :alt: Send BEAM screen